Everybody loves being complimented, especially women.

 Compliments bring not only positive feelings that come because someone has noticed something about you they deemed worthy of praise, but also many benefits and opportunities for people when they know how to achieve their own success by using compliments.

+Compliments are important components of sociability and are also useful devices for beginning conversations.
 But have you ever given a compliment that made someone feel worse?
 Or that had no effect at all?

 For some, giving compliments is an uncomfortable venture because of uncertainties.